Bala Hijam

-Surja Bala Hijam (9 Jun 1991, Imphal) better known as Bala Hijam (Meitei pronunciation: /ba-lā hī-jam/) is an Indian actress, who predominantly appears in Manipuri films.
+Surja Bala Hijam (born 9 Jun 1991; at Imphal), better known as Bala Hijam (Meitei pronunciation: /ba-lā hī-jam/), is an Indian actress, who predominantly appears in Manipuri films.
 She is known for her roles in Boong, Neelakasham Pachakadal Chuvanna Bhoomi, Yaiskulgee Pakhang Angaoba, Manipur Express, Sanagi Tangbal, Amukta Ani and Inamma.

 Career

 Bala Hijam made her debut at the age of 15 in Oken Amakcham's Tellangga Mamei, through the reference of the cinematographer of the movie Irom Maipak.
 She started shooting for her Hindi film debut Zindagi on the Rocks, but was left incomplete due to some issues.
 Her notable role after her first film was in Romi Meitei's Khangdreda Nongdamba, where she played a supporting role alongside Kamala Saikhom.
 Panthungee Wangmada, directed by Yoimayai Mongsaba and produced under the banner Fly High Films was her first film in a leading role.
 Among her popular films, Yaiskulgee Pakhang Angaoba, Manipur Express, Meerang Mahum, Amukta Ani, Delhi Mellei, Sanagi Tangbal and Thabaton 2 may be mentioned.
-She played the role of a differently-abled lady in the movie Tamoyaigee Ebecha.
+She played the role of a disabled lady in the movie Tamoyaigee Ebecha.

 In 2018, she appeared in an educational film Who Said Boys Can't Wear Makeup?.
 She also featured in the short film Lembi Leima directed by Mayank Pratap Singh in 2022.
 In 2024, she played the role of Mandakini in Boong, an internationally acclaimed film that had its world premiere at the 2024 Toronto International Film Festival.